sagemath/trac_to_gh/Issue 1602.md

 # Issue 1602: latex2html or other problem with html version of Section 2.10.3 "Euler's Method" of tutorial

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1602

 Original creator: was